Last Updated July 29th, 2022. Rules subject to change

 ?
 Players in the tournament who have not yet been eliminated must remain by their pool station while the pool is running.
 If a player needs to leave the vicinity for any reason, such as needing to use the bathroom, they must ask the Bracket Runner for permission prior to leaving.
 Players who leave the area without informing the Bracket Runner first may be disqualified from the tournament.
 Players who are away from the pool area for an extended period of time may also be disqualified if the reason for their absence isn’t related to another official CEOTaku event.

 ?
 Players are free to leave the pool station area once they have been eliminated.
-Players who have advanced to the next phase of the tournament may also leave the station area after reporting their last Set result to the Bracket Runner & recieved confirmation on when they need to return for the next phase of the tournament.
+Players who have advanced to the next phase of the tournament may also leave the station area after reporting their last Set result to the Bracket Runner & received confirmation on when they need to return for the next phase of the tournament.

-Hasbro Beyblade Burst Pro Series Stadiums | Bring Your Own Beyblade *
+CEOTaku 2023 Beyblade Burst Tournament Rules | Bring Your Own Beyblade *

 ?
 If you do not have your own Beyblade weapons of choice, we will have parts for free to borrow with a Photo ID